 These Physiology & Pathology Sciences colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Any student who is interested in Physiology & Pathology Sciences has to look into University of Colorado Boulder.
 University of Colorado Boulder Physiology & Pathology Sciences students receive 7.3% more than the standard Physiology student.
-With over 20,000 undergraduates, University of Colorado Boulder is among the biggest schools in the nation.
+Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.

 Any student pursuing a degree in Physiology & Pathology Sciences needs to take a look at Florida State University.
 This school has one of the largest student bodies in Florida.

 Any student who is interested in Physiology & Pathology Sciences needs to check out University of Arizona.
-Students who graduate from the Physiology program make an average of $39,476 in their early career salary, and $77,763 in their mid-career salary.
+Physiology majors from University of Arizona earn a boost of around 9.6% over the average earnings of Physiology majors.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 About 64.8% of the professors at this school are full-time and have regular office hours, so they are more available to students.
 This school also has graduate degree programs for students who wish to proceed after earning a bachelor's degree.
-Check out some school videos to learn more about what being on campus is like.
+Check out all of University of South Carolina - Columbia's rankings to learn more about the college.

 It's hard to beat University of Oregon if you want to pursue Physiology & Pathology Sciences as a major.
 Graduates from the Physiology & Pathology Sciences program at University of Oregon earn 2.3% more than the average college grad in this field.
 Situated in Eugene, Oregon, this university is a good choice for students who flourish in an urban atmosphere.